From BR Bullpen

 He was healthy when he showed up for spring training with the Nationals in 2012, but manager Davey Johnson indicated that he would limit his innings to around 150-160, following a path set the previous year for teammate Jordan Zimmermann.
 However, that did not prevent the Nats from handing him the assignment as the Opening Day starter for the first time of his career.
 He won his first game of the season on April 11th, defeating the New York Mets at Citi Field on the 50th anniversary of the team's first game; he pitched 6 scoreless innings in a 4-0 win, throwing a career-high 108 pitches.
 He then capped an excellent first month by winning the National League's Pitcher of the Month honors.
 He was 2-0, 1.13 while leading the circuit with 34 strikeouts; he allowed 4 earned runs all month over 5 starts, all of which were quality starts.
 He hit his first major league home run on May 20th at Nationals Park, driving a pitch from the Baltimore Orioles' Wei-Yin Chen into the left field bullpen, immediately following a homer by catcher Jesus Flores.
 He left that game after only five innings, complaining of arm fatigue, but still was credited with his team's 9-3 win.
 He reached 200 career strikeouts in his 29th career start, tying for 5th-fastest to 200 Ks since 1900, after Hideo Nomo (23 starts), Kerry Wood (23), Dwight Gooden (25) and Mark Prior (27) and even with Herb Score (29).
 He also became the first major leaguer to 100 strikeouts that season, doing so in a 5-2 win over the Toronto Blue Jays on June 13th, even though the Nationals were being very prudent with him and trying to limit his innings and pitch counts as much as possible.
 Indeed, when he left that game, he had pitched only 77 innings in 13 starts, but those were of extremely high quality, as attested by his 8-1 record, 2.45 ERA, and 60 hits allowed.
 He had only walked 20 batters when he reached triple figures in strikeouts, showing excellent control on top of his tremendous stuff.
 As a result of his excellent first half, he got to pitch in the 2012 All-Star Game, but the question of his innings limit began to loom bigger.
 In mid-July, former pitcher John Smoltz offered him a bit of unsolicited advice, stating that he should fake an injury that causes him to miss playing time in July and August, in order to have innings remaining in the bank for a possible pennant race and postseason run in September and October.
 General Manager Mike Rizzo then explained that he alone would make that call, and that there was no preset number of innings.
 On September 2nd, however, Johnson announced that Strasburg had only two starts left and would make his last appearance on September 12th.
 But when Strasburg was roughed up in his next outing against the Miami Marlins on September 7th, the Nationals announced that he had in fact just made his last start of the season, ending the year at 15-6, 3.16, with 197 strikeouts in 159 1/3 innings.

 Strasburg was back pitching for the Nats on Opening Day on April 1, 2013, and he was at his best, allowing three hits and no walks to the Marlins in 7 shutout innings.
 Bryce Harper backed him up by hitting a pair of solo homers, and the Nationals won, 2-0.
 He continued to pitch well but lost his next four starts, as the Nats were unable to generate any offense to help him win - his ERA was a solid 3.16 at that point.
 On April 29th, he gave up only 2 runs 6 innings in a no-decision against the Atlanta Braves, but looked out of sorts, continually shaking his arm while on the mound, and then complaining of tightness in his forearm.
 It turned out to be a false alert, however, as he missed no time and on May 16th, had the longest outing of his career thus far, going 8 innings in beating the San Diego Padres, 6 - 2.
 It was his first career start in his hometown.
 On May 31st, he had more trouble, leaving a start against the Atlanta Braves in the 2nd inning because of more discomfort caused by muscle tightness.
 His lack of wins and the Nats' disappointing performance meant that he was not selected for the 2013 All-Star Game in spite of an excellent 2.99 ERA in the first half.
 On August 11th, he threw his first career complete game and shutout, throwing a four-hitter at the Philadelphia Phillies in a 6-0 win.
 In his next start on August 11th against the Braves, however, he was warned by home plate umpire Marvin Hudson after hitting Justin Upton with a pitch in the 1st inning, immediately after a home run by Jason Heyward; in the 2nd, he walked lead-off hitter Jordan Schafer then threw two pitches behind the head of Andrelton Simmons and was ejected by Hudson, along with manager Davey Johnson, who came out to argue.
 Bryce Harper had been hit by Braves' pitches twice the day before and was out of the line-up as a result, which may have explained Strasburg's aggressiveness.
+He ended up with a record of 8-9 and an ERA of 3.00 in 30 starts, pitching 183 innings.

 Notable Achievements